-CIRO Director and Executive Exam - Study Hub, Topic Map, and Practice Links
+CIRO Director and Executive Exam Guide, Study Plan & Practice Questions

-Use this unified CIRO Director and Executive root when you need both the quick-review shell pages and the chapterized guide.
+Use this CIRO Director and Executive Exam guide when you need both the review pages and the chapterized lessons in one place.
 The Director and Executive exam is a governance-and-oversight exam, so the center of gravity is not line-level procedure.
 It is whether you can identify board, executive, and UDP responsibilities in the right order and connect them to risk ownership, escalation, and defence.

-Study the general regulatory framework domain of the CIRO Director and Executive Exam and the section-level rules, workflows, and control points it tests.
+Study the general regulatory framework element of the CIRO Director and Executive Exam and the section-level rules, workflows, and control points it tests.

 Understand the jurisdiction, mandate, and objectives of the Canadian Securities Administrators and provincial or territorial securities and derivatives regulators.